sumtingbigwang/kimchi_is_you/readme.md

 A sincere thank you to goes out to:
 - Prof. Michael Taylor and Prof. David Kosbie for an amazing 15-112 experience
 - TAs Nathan Xie, Alex Chen, and Yudh Shukla for being fantastic educators and dealing with my BS in recitation
 - Seunghyeok, Tyler, Arshia, Josie, and Adam for their support during the development process and just dealing with my BS in general!
+- Arvi Teikari for making an amazing puzzle game.